trailblazer/trailblazer-activity/README.md

 end
 ```

-Check the operation to the left.
+Check the operation above.
 The DSL to create the activity with its graph is very different to `Activity`, but the outcome is a simple activity instance.

 <img src="http://trb.to/images/graph/op-vs-activity.png">